Region 2 Frequently Asked Questions

 What about fishing TWRA lakes.
 When I turn 65, do I need a permit to go fishing in an agency lake?

 No, not if you are a Tennessee Resident.
 However, non-residents must still purchase a permit.

 What is a Sportsman's License:

 This is an all-encompassing license that can be purchased annually, or for a lifetime.
-It covers all Tennessee hunting, trapping, and sport fishing license without any state supplemental licences or non-quota permits and allows holders to apply for quota permits at no additional fee.
+It covers all Tennessee hunting, trapping, and sport fishing license without any state supplemental licenses or non-quota permits and allows holders to apply for quota permits at no additional fee.
 Prices vary on the Lifetime Sportman's License depending upon age.
 The Sportsman's license DOES NOT cover the cost of a federal waterfowl stamp.
 This stamp is issued by the U.S. Fish & Wildlife Service and available from the U.S. Postal Service.